Solid Fuel Carbon Tax (SFCT)

 Overview

 Solid Fuel Carbon Tax (SFCT) applies to coal, peat briquettes, milled peat and other peat supplied in the State on or after 1 May 2013.
+There is no rate differentiation within solid fuel categories.
+This means that low smoke and smoky solid fuels are subject to the same SFCT rate.
 Wood and wood products that have no solid fuel component are not liable to SFCT.

 The rate of tax that applies to solid fuel is proportionate to the amount of CO2 emitted when the fuel is combusted.